cbay2401/cbay/README.md

 Installation

 Clone the repository: git clone <https://github.com/cbay2401/cbay>
-Navigate to the project directory: cd vinyl-records-store Install dependencies for the server: npm install Navigate to the client directory: cd client
+Navigate to the project directory: cd cbay
+Install dependencies for the server: npm install Navigate to the client directory: cd client
 Install dependencies for the client: npm install